Muzz Patrick

 Frederick Murray "Muzz" Patrick (June 28, 1915 – July 27, 1998) was a Canadian ice hockey player, coach, and general manager.
 He played in the National Hockey League with the New York Rangers from 1938 to 1941, and then from 1945 to 1946.
-He was general manager of the Rangers from 1955 to 1964, serving as coach on three separate occasions during that time.
-As a player Patrick won the Stanley Cup with the Rangers in 1940.
-He was part of the Patrick family, which had a long association with hockey: his father Lester had previously worked as the Rangers coach and manager, among other roles; his uncle Frank had founded the Pacific Coast Hockey Association with Lester; and Muzz's brother Lynn had played on the Rangers with him and later coached and managed the Boston Bruins.
+He was general manager of the Rangers from 1955 to 1964, serving as coach on three occasions during that time.
+As a player, Patrick won the Stanley Cup with the Rangers in 1940.
+He was part of the Patrick family, which had a long association with hockey: his father Lester had previously worked as the Rangers coach and manager, among other roles; his uncle Frank had founded the Pacific Coast Hockey Association (PCHA) with Lester; and Muzz's brother Lynn had played on the Rangers with him and later coached and managed the Boston Bruins.

 Early life

 Patrick was born in Victoria, British Columbia, in 1915.
 He excelled at several sports as a kid, including boxing, and in 1934, he won the Canadian amateur heavyweight title.